Cutamesine: Hearing

 The presence of cutamesine is positively correlated with the presence of hippocampal brain‐derived neurotrophic factor (BDNF).
 Due to the relationship between the presence of BDNF and ciliary neurotrophic factor and the preservation of auditory nerves, it is thought that cutamesine may have a positive effect on the health of the cochlea.
 Despite the apparent auditory benefits of cutamesine treatment, it does not prevent hearing loss that is a result of aging.

-Synthesis

-The reaction between DMPEA (homoveratrylamine) (1) and 2-bromoethanol [540-51-2] (2) give N,N-bis(2-hydroxyethyl)-2-(3,4-dimethoxyphenyl)ethylamine, CID:15008971 (3).
-Halogenation with thionyl chloride gives N,N-Bis(2-chloroethyl)-2-(3,4-dimethoxyphenyl)ethanamine, CID:15008972 (4).
-The reaction of this with 3-phenylpropylamine [2038-57-5] (5) completed the synthesis of cutamesine (5).